nh-server/switch-guide/docs/extras/updating.md

 ### Common crashes after updating

-After updating your firmware, you might run into crashes due to outdated files.
-The following crashes are the most common ones, this is not an exhaustive list.
+After updating your firmware, you might run into crashes due to incompatible sysmodules.
+The following crashes are the most common ones, but is not an exhaustive list.

 #### Custom theme crash
 ::: tip